 The American Board of Internal Medicine (ABIM) certification exam is designed to evaluate an internist’s knowledge, diagnostic skill, and clinical judgment skills.
 Certification demonstrates your commitment to professional growth and identifies your determination to meet the rigorous standards of professional development after your residency program.

 Before you can sit for the ABIM certification, you must meet the following requirements: successful completion of a pre-doctoral medical program, meet graduate medical education training requirements, demonstrate clinical competence, and meet licensure requirements.

-Registration, dates, cost, and location
+Registration, dates, cost,

 Register for the ABIM certification exam through the physician registration portal found on the ABIM website during the open registration window.
 The registration window begins the first of December and ends the 15th of April.
 Registration is available from the 16th of April to the end of April with an additional late fee.
 The examination fee is $1,410.00, payable by American Express, Visa, MasterCard, or Discover credit cards.

 The ABIM exam is held once a year over six dates in August.
 After you register through the physician portal, you are routed to Pearson Vue’s website to select and schedule your test date.
 Testing centers are located nationwide.